ishandvd/Part-II-Notes/Hoare Logic and Model Checking/Definitions.md

 ##### Framing
 Using the separating conjunction to express separation (similar to the rule of constancy).

+##### Free Variables vs Mod

+Mod defines a syntactic overapproximates of the set of Program variables that might be modified by a command C.

+Free variables on the other hand define the set

 ## Lecture 5

 ##### Pure